Bai756/tictactoe2/README.md

          ```sh
          python3 main.py
          ```
     2. Follow the on-screen instructions to play the game.
+Use the arrow keys to move and enter to select.

+- **License:**
+     This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.